Technical Concept – Aerosols: Principle, Techniques and Application

 Characteristics Of Aerosols

-• Extension tube which is attached to actuator make product flow easier and helps in reaching difficult crevices.
+- The extension tube which is attached to the actuator makes the product flow easier and helps in reaching difficult crevices.

-• The bottom part of container is not flat which helps in controlling increased pressure inside the canister.
+- The bottom part of the container is not flat which helps in controlling increased pressure inside the canister.

-• To empty out the liquid inside the can completely, the dip tube it aligned with the colour marking on valve plate.
+- To empty out the liquid inside the can completely, the dip tube is aligned with the colour marking on the valve plate.

 Advantages & Disadvantages Of Aerosols